fenago/tableau-server/md/sites/Permissions - Tableau.md

 </div>

-To move an item, open its Action menu (\...) and click [Move]{.uicontrol}.
-Select the new project for the item, then click [Move Content]{.uicontrol}.
+To move an item, open its Action menu (\...) and click [Move].
+Select the new project for the item, then click [Move Content].
 If Move is unavailable or there are no available destination projects, verify the appropriate conditions are
 met: